bezmoradi/tutorials/go/scope.md

 }
 ```

-As mentioned before, the name of the `PrintSomething` function must begin with an uppercase first letter.
-Then inside the `main` function we can call it this way:
+As mentioned before, the name of the `PrintSomething` function must begin with an uppercase first letter then inside the `main` function we can call it this way:

 ```go
 package main